davidrooks/github-project-throughput/README.md

 1. REQUIRED: OAUTH - the oauth token of your github repo
 2. REQUIRED: GITHUB_PROJECT - the path to your project
+3. REQUIRED: REPO - the path to your github repo
-3. OPTIONAL: LOG_LEVEL - debug, info, warn, error, fatal
+4. OPTIONAL: LOG_LEVEL - debug, info, warn, error, fatal